srcorbetto/buttfeed/README.md

 - Successfully save an article
 - Remove a saved article
 - Read stored comments
+- Deploy on Heroku

 Need to complete:
 - Adjust selectors to correctly push notes to the database
 - Clean up UX/UI

+To run:
-- Deploy on Heroku
+- view Heroku deployed site or

-To run, npm install to get dependencies, and launch with node server.js.
+-npm install to get dependencies launch with node server.js.